Skip to contents

 hive_partitioning

-Infer statistics and schema from Hive partitioned URL and use them to prune reads.
+Infer statistics and schema from Hive partitioned sources and use them to prune reads.
 If NULL (default), it is automatically enabled when a single directory is passed, and otherwise disabled.

 hive_schema